rishisareen/rishisareen.github.io/blog/_posts/2025-09-13-Protein-Myths.md

 But nutrition is a real science, and just like you’d see a doctor for medical advice, you owe it to yourself to either learn the basics or consult a qualified nutritionist with proper training and a degree.
 After all, it is your own body.
 When one is so mindful about finance, why not about body and what goes into it!!

-Here 's your new mantra :
+Here's your new mantra :

 > Nutrition is a science, not a WhatsApp thread.